14lclark/lace/book/src/workflow/model.md

 The vast majority of the fitting runtime is updating the row-category assignment and the column-view assignment.
-Other updates such as feature components parameters, CRP parameters, and prior parameters, take an (relatively) insignificant amount of time.
+Other updates such as feature components parameters, CRP parameters, and prior parameters, take some (relatively) insignificant amount of time.
 Here we discuss the MCMC kernels responsible for the vast majority of work in Lace: the row and column reassignment kernels: